erpesh/react-chess/README.md

 ## Features

-all possible moves of the selected piece are highlighted.
+All possible moves of the selected piece are highlighted.
 When in check, you can only move in such a way as to avoid the check.
 You can not make a move that will lead to a check from the opponent.
 If one of the players checks, the board is checked to checkmate.